skypjack/entt/docs/md/entity.md

 the only one that can be used in any situation to improve a performance where necessary.

-Non-owning groups can be sorted by means of the `sort` member function, if required.
+Non-owning groups can be sorted by means of their `sort` member functions, if required.
+Sorting a non-owning group affects all the instance of the same group (it means that users don't have to call `sort` on each instance to sort all of them because they share the set of entities).

 # Types: const, non-const and all in between